driver1998/HookCoreAppWinUI/README.md

 ## Disclaimer

-Windows App SDK and WinUI 3 is **NOT SUPPORTED** in UWP, this is just a fun science project expoliting an old workaround method, you should **NEVER EVER USE IT IN PRODUCTION ENVIRONMENT**.
+Windows App SDK and WinUI 3 are **NOT SUPPORTED** in UWP, this is just a fun science project expoliting an old workaround method, you should **NEVER EVER USE IT IN PRODUCTION ENVIRONMENT**.

 Also this is my first ever API hook, it might contain some bone-headed mistakes, crash your system or destroy your data, **USE IT AT YOUR OWN RISK**.
 While you are at it, review the code, it isn't long ;-).